EMPRESS. XV. A New Determination of the Primordial Helium Abundance Suggesting a Moderately Low $Y_\mathrm{P}$ Value: Result

 where $a \equiv \mathrm{d}y/\mathrm{d(O/H)}$ is the slope and $b \equiv \yp$ is the intercept.
 Here, $y_i$ and $(\mathrm{O}/\mathrm{H})_i$ denote the $y$ and O/H values of the galaxy $i$, respectively, while $\sigma_{y_i}$ and $\sigma_{(\mathrm{O}/\mathrm{H})_i}$ are the corresponding $1\sigma$ errors.
 We introduce the intrinsic scatter $\sigma_\mathrm{int}$ to explain unrecognized scatters of the He/H measurements following the previous primordial abundance studies \citep{Cooke+2018_Dp, Hsyu+2020, Matsumoto+2022}.
 The summation is over all galaxies in the sample.
 Using the MCMC algorithm, we obtain our fiducial result of

 In Figure \ref{fig:linearfit}, we plot our final sample galaxies on the $y-\mathrm{(O/H)}$ plane, together with the best-fit linear model.
-We find that increasing the number of EMPGs significantly reduce the extrapolation distance.
+We find that increasing the number of EMPGs introduces less extrapolation into the result than the previous work.

 The discussions of the primordial helium abundance have been made with the helium mass abundance, $\Yp$, instead of the helium number abundance, $\yp$.
 To compare our measurement to the previous results, we convert our $\yp$ value to the $\Yp$ value using the relation